seojpark91/Sentence-classification-using-Naver-News-categories/README.md

 scipy
 ```

+## Contents:
-### make_model.ipynb - make a sentence classifier with multinomial naive bayes model and finding a smoothing parameter
+- make_model.ipynb - make a sentence classifier with multinomial naive bayes model and finding a smoothing parameter
-### find_variable.py - full code described in make_model.ipynb
+- find_variable.py - full code described in make_model.ipynb

-### Side assignments:
+## Side assignments:
-- `keyword_class.ipynb` and `keywords.ipynb`shows step by step guide to save real time top Naver top 20 keywords and store them to MongoDB and mySQL using `pymongo`and `sqlalchemy``
+- `keyword_class.ipynb` and `keywords.ipynb`shows step by step guide to save real time top Naver top 20 keywords and store them to MongoDB and mySQL using `pymongo`and `sqlalchemy`